DiabGarren/cse210-04/README.md

 - The game remains generally true to the order of play described earlier.

 **Project Structure:**
-_The project files and folders are organized as follows:_
+_The project files are the following:_

 - +-- keyboard_input.py
 - +-- player_movement.py